dwinn/wallet-microservice/README.md

 # GET: /api/account/{id}
 http://localhost:8080/api/account/2

-This end point actually returns all account information, but could be modified to return just the balance if we want.
+This endpoint actually returns all account information, but could be modified to return just the balance if we want.

 Sample response: